MMU Sport guide dog pet event helps students relieve stress and raise money for charity

 Volunteer Gillian said: “The event is great for both the owners and the dogs because the dogs get to relax for a little while.
 People get paired with a guide dog and sometimes there will be a personality clash, but they work through it together.”

-People volunteering for Guide Dogs UK walk with blind and partially-sighted people to help them build confidence and independence, whilst giving the dogs an important rest.
+People volunteering for Guide Dogs UK walk with blind and partially-sighted people as part of the My Guides programme, this helps them build confidence and independence, whilst giving the dogs an important rest.

 Abi added: “The event raised £491 on the day and everyone had a great time – especially the dogs!”